Raveena-29/cloud-computing/README.md

 * Charts are Helm packages
 <br>
 **Docker** :
--A set of PaaS products
+- A set of PaaS products
--OS-level irtualization to deliver software in packages (Containers) +The software thathots the containers is called Docker Engine +released in 2013
+  - OS-level irtualization to deliver software in packages (Containers)
++ The software thathots the containers is called Docker Engine
+  + released in 2013
-+Developed by Docker , Inc
+    + Developed by Docker , Inc